 Your dealer will give you this first basic information and instruction.
 We strongly advise when receiving the boat to get to know the boat well first under easy calm conditions, especially manoeuvring the boat under engine.

 Try this out in e.g., open water, by first using a fender or similar floating device and manoeuvring the boat around this floating object, learning how the boat turns, stops and how it manoeuvres in reverse etc. This is a very important exercise.

 To make good manoeuvres under the engine, you need to use more power to get the boat to turn etc. and the better you know how to handle the boat - the more fun it is to manoeuvre the boat safely.
-Always make sure the centreboard is down for better manoeuvring.

 This boat is not more difficult to handle than a conventional yacht and, in many ways, easier, but it behaves a bit differently.
-When the boat is folded, the propeller is closer to the water line, therefore going into reverse is not as efficient as you may expect.
+When the boat is folded, the propeller is very close to the water line, therefore going into reverse is not as efficient as you may expect.
 Therefore, do not hesitate to use power in reverse.
 First gently get a good propeller grip in the water and then use more power.
 This problem is relevant when the wind pushes you from astern.

 IMPORTANT: When the boat is in folded position, the boat and propeller is lifted 10 cm (4") higher and, when folded, the propeller has less effect.
 Test this out well in controlled conditions, so you really get familiar with this.
-For your information, the standard 30HP engine can motor well against the wind at up to 30 knots true windspeed on flat water and against waves up to 25 knots of windspeed.
-If you need to motor against stronger winds, we recommend assisting with only a bit of jib to assist (however no sails if the boat is folded and never use sails inside the harbour).
+For your information, the standard 40HP engine can motor well against the wind at up to 30 knots true windspeed on flat water and against waves up to 25 knots of windspeed.
+If you need to motor against stronger winds, we recommend assisting with only a bit of jib to assist (however no sails if the boat is folded).